HeatherCasto/Data-Processing-and-Storage/README.md

 # Data-Processing-and-Storage
 ## In-Memory Key-Value Database

 This project implements an in-memory key-value database in Python that supports basic operations such as `put`, `get`, `begin_transaction`, `commit`, and `rollback`.
-Keys are strings and values are integers.
 The database supports transactions, ensuring that changes made within a transaction are only visible after committing.

 ### How to Run the Code